 It’s clear that the current economic system—as well as high-level efforts to “green” this economy using the same old flawed strategies—fall far short in meeting the needs of both people and the planet.
-For the past decade and half, the Center for a New American Dream has worked to promote an alternative vision for American society—a “new American Dream” that focuses less on growth-at-all costs, and more on what really matters: creating a meaningful life, contributing to community and society, valuing nature, and spending time with family and friends.
+For the past decade and half, New Dream has worked to promote an alternative vision for society—a “new dream” that focuses less on growth-at-all costs, and more on what really matters: creating a meaningful life, contributing to community and society, valuing nature, and spending time with family and friends.

 What’s encouraging about the recent “Strategies for a New Economy” conference, hosted by the New Economics Institute (NEI), is that this alternative vision is finally getting the attention it deserves.
 We need an economy that cares about people and is also capable of addressing the most serious environmental challenges of our times, among them rising resource depletion and climate change.
 The good news is that, as participants at the NEI event demonstrated, this alternative system is not only here, but it’s growing in leaps and bounds.

 The United States is the biggest economy in the world, but we Americans have gotten ourselves into a sticky mess.
 The conundrum?
 Conventional economic wisdom says that our economy must grow—all of our metrics depend on rising GDP and ever-increasing material output.
 But the physical realities of our planet make it so we can’t continue to use resources like we are indefinitely, at least without unpleasant and dangerous consequences for Earth’s climate and ultimately our own well-being.